Introduction to KNX

 Our Commitment to KNX

 In larger facilities, it is necessary to connect KNX-based networks to devices and management systems that utilize other protocols.
 For example, a facility manager may wish to integrate his KNX-based room controller system with the building’s larger BACnet/IP based management system.
-Or a device vendor that offers Modbus based devices may wish to present their device as a KNX device so that it can participate as a true peer in a KNX-based control network.
 Or the facility manager may wish to connect a KNX-based device network to a cloud service for remote monitoring using XML.

-The FieldServer protocol gateways and converters can connect KNX devices networks to various management systems and non-KNX devices to KNX networks. integrators and installers use our gateways for their flexibility, reliability, and ease-of-use, while OEMs often incorporate the FieldServer protocol gateway technology into their devices in lieu of doing their own protocol development.
+The FieldServer protocol gateways and converters can connect KNX devices networks to various management systems.
+Integrators and installers use our gateways for their flexibility, reliability, and ease-of-use, while OEMs often incorporate the FieldServer protocol gateway technology into their devices in lieu of doing their own protocol development.